maxking/lazr.config/lazr/config/docs/usage.rst

     section_3.app_b
     section_33

 A config file may state that it extends its schema (to clearly connect the config to the schema).
 The schema can also be pushed to reset the values in the config to the schema's default values.

-    >>> extender_conf_name = path.join(testfiles_dir, 'extender.conf')
+    >>> extender_conf_name = resource_filename(
+    ...     'lazr.config.tests.testdata', 'extender.conf')
     >>> extender_conf_data = ("""
     ...     [meta]
     ...     extends: base.conf""")